senthuranravi-cse/JAVA-Programs/Git_commands/github.md

 - >git status

 ## Github modify files
- After cloning .git file is create in directory using this only you can get your files to github
+- After cloning .git file is create in directory using this only you can get your files to github

- Working_System -> .git -> Github
+ -Working_System -> .git -> Github

- For adding files to git hub you need to move your file staging area from that you need to move your file to .git folder.After that only you can add your file to github
+ -For adding files to git hub you need to move your file staging area from that you need to move your file to .git folder.After that only you can add your file to github

- Github -> git_folder -> working_folder -> Staging_area
+- Github -> git_folder -> working_folder -> Staging_area

-Modify -> Add -> commit -> push
+-Modify -> Add -> commit -> push
 - >git add filename
 - - To add bulk files
 -  - >git add .